johnsonjh/OpenVi/README.md

     created the framework that users see in the present editor.
   - *Mark Horton* added macros and other features, and made the editor work on a large number of terminals and *UNIX* systems.
+  - The financial support of *UUNET Communications Services* is gratefully acknowledged.

 ## Similar Projects